Xorlev/grpc-jersey/README.md

 executed with an attached context, manipulating response headers should only be done from a single thread as no effort is put into synchronizing the state.

+### Streaming

+Streaming RPCs will apply any headers set before the first message is sent or before the stream is closed if no messages are sent.

+### Errors

+Headers are optionally applied by the GrpcJerseyErrorHandler on error (for unary RPCs).
+The default (provided) implementation will honor headers set by the RPC handler on all error responses.

+Additionally, as per the caveats with streaming RPCs in general, any additional headers added to an in-progress stream will be ignored, as headers can only be sent once in HTTP/1.x's common implementations, only headers present before the first message (or close/error) will be applied.

 ### Headers in the main gRPC Metadata (deprecated)

 HTTP request headers are read into the main gRPC Metadata when using the "proxy" mode by default, however this is